t-troebst/perfanno.nvim/README.md

 ## Future Goals

-* Add telescope finder to load / delete callgraphs from the cache.
+* Add finder (telescope/fzf-lua) to load / delete callgraphs from the cache.
-* Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active telescope finder).
+* Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active finder).
 * Add support for `:FindHottestCallers` with increased depth.
 * Add `:FindHottestCallees` which is essentially `:FindHottestLines` but relative to stack traces that go through a certain selection.